jantznick/campground/docs/domain-auto-join.md

-# Feature: Auto-Join by Domain
+# Feature: Auto-Join by Domain with DNS Verification

 ## Overview

 This feature allows organizations and companies to specify email domains that will grant new users automatic membership upon registration.
-This streamlines the onboarding process for users from a known entity, bypassing the need for manual invitations.
+To prevent domain squatting and ensure security, an administrator must prove ownership of a domain by adding a DNS `TXT` record.

-For example, an administrator for "Acme Corp" can add the domain `acme.com`.
-When a new user signs up with the email `employee@acme.com`, they will be automatically added to the Acme Corp organization with a pre-configured role.
+For example, an administrator for "Acme Corp" adds the domain `acme.com`.
+Our system provides a unique token.
+The admin adds this token as a `TXT` record to their domain's DNS settings.
+Once verified, any new user signing up with an `@acme.com` email will be automatically added to the Acme Corp organization.

 ## Implementation Plan

 ### Part 1: Backend (API & Database)

 1.  **Database Schema:**
-    *   A new model, `AutoJoinDomain`, will be created in `prisma/schema.prisma`.
-    *   It will store the `domain`, the `role` to grant, and a link to either an `organizationId` or a `companyId`.
-    *   Application logic will enforce that a domain is unique per entity and that only one of `organizationId` or `companyId` is set for a given record.
+    *   The `AutoJoinDomain` model will be updated with two new fields:
+        *   `status`: An enum (`PENDING` | `VERIFIED`), defaulting to `PENDING`.
+        *   `verificationCode`: A unique string token generated upon creation.

 2.  **Domain Management API:**
-    *   Endpoints will be added to the `organizations` and `companies` routers to manage these domains (GET, POST, DELETE).
-    *   These endpoints will be protected by the `hasPermission` utility, ensuring only Admins of the corresponding resource can manage its domains.
-    *   The backend will maintain a blocklist of common public domains (e.g., `gmail.com`, `outlook.com`) to prevent them from being added.
+    *   `POST /api/.../domains`: This endpoint will now generate a `verificationCode` and save the new domain with a `PENDING` status.
+    *   `POST /api/.../domains/:domainMappingId/verify`: A new endpoint will be created.
+It will use Node.js's built-in `dns` module to look up the `TXT` record for the domain.
+If the record contains the correct `verificationCode`, it will update the domain's `status` to `VERIFIED`.
+    *   The existing management endpoints will be secured with `hasPermission`.

 3.  **Public Domain Check API:**
-    *   A new unauthenticated endpoint, `GET /api/auth/check-domain?domain=<domain>`, will be created.
-    *   The registration page will use this to check if a domain is registered and inform the user which organization or company they will be joining.
+    *   The `GET /api/auth/check-domain` endpoint will be updated to **only** return a match if the domain's `status` is `VERIFIED`.

 4.  **Registration Logic:**
-    *   The `POST /api/auth/register` endpoint will be updated.
+    *   The `POST /api/auth/register` logic will be updated to only create an automatic membership if the corresponding `AutoJoinDomain` record has a `status` of `VERIFIED`.
-    *   If a registering user has no invitation token, the system will check their email domain against the `AutoJoinDomain` table.
-    *   The precedence rule is: a direct company match overrides an organization match.
-    *   If a match is found, a `Membership` record is automatically created for the new user.

 ### Part 2: Frontend (UI & State Management)

-1.  **New Settings Component (`DomainManagement.jsx`):**
+1.  **Zustand Store (`useDomainStore.js`):**
+    *   The store will be updated to handle the `status` and `verificationCode` fields.
-    *   A new component will be created and added to the `SettingsPage` for organization and company-level settings.
+    *   A new `verifyDomain(domainMappingId, ...)` action will be added to call the new verification endpoint.
-    *   It will allow Admins to add domains and select a default role.
-    *   It will display a prominent warning if the `ADMIN` or `EDITOR` role is selected, highlighting the security implications.
-    *   It will list all configured domains with an option to delete them.

-2.  **New Zustand Store (`useDomainStore.js`):**
+2.  **Settings Component (`DomainManagement.jsx`):**
+    *   The UI will be enhanced to show the `status` of each domain (`Pending` or `Verified`).
+    *   For pending domains, it will display the required `verificationCode` and instructions for creating the DNS `TXT` record.
-    *   A new store will be created to handle the state and API calls for fetching, adding, and deleting auto-join domains.
+    *   A manual "Verify" button will be present for each pending domain.
+    *   **Automatic Re-verification:** The component will also start a timer to automatically re-check the verification status of all pending domains periodically, providing a seamless UX for the user.

 3.  **Updated Registration Page (`RegisterPage.jsx`):**
-    *   A front-end regex check will be implemented to validate the email format before making an API call.
-    *   A debounced API call to `/api/auth/check-domain` will be triggered as the user types their email.
-    *   If the domain is recognized, a message will be displayed below the email field informing the user they will be joining a specific organization or company.
+    *   No changes needed here.
+The existing logic will continue to work, but the API it calls is now more secure.